Vishesh2001/EDA-of-IPL/README.md

 # EDA-of-IPL
 This is my first Data analysis project.
-I performed the Exploratory Data Analysis ont the IPL data set.
+I performed the Exploratory Data Analysis on the IPL data set.